open-horizon/anax/README.md

 Note that this Makefile can construct its own `GOPATH` and build from it; this is a convenience that can sometimes cause problems for development tooling that expects a project to be in a subdirector of `$GOPATH/src`.
 To get full tool support clone this project as `$GOPATH/src/github.com/open-horizon/anax`.

+## Deprecated Commands and APIs
+* `hzn policy patch` command is deprecated.
+Please use `hzn policy update` to update the node policy.
+* `hzn exchange node updatepolicy` command is deprecated.
+Please use `hzn exchange node addpolicy` to update the node policy in the Exchange.